> Sustainability > Sustainable Governance > Climate Change Response

 Energy and Electricity Consumption:

-● Continue to promote and invest in energy conservation measures and establish baseline data on electricity consumption per unit of production capacity in the plants.
+● Continue to promote and invest in energy conservation measures.

-● The long-term target is to reduce electricity consumption per unit of capacity by 5% by 2027, and to evaluate self-built or green power purchases.
+● The long-term target is to reduce electricity consumption per unit of product by 10% by 2029 and evaluate purchasing green electricity or group-wide centralized green power procurement and allocation.

 Water Resources:

-● Continue to promote and invest in water conservation measures and establish baseline data on water withdrawal per unit of production capacity in the plants.
+● Continue to promote and invest in water conservation measures.

-● The long-term target is to reduce water withdrawal per unit of production capacity by 7% by 2027.
+● The long-term target is to reduce water withdrawal per unit of product by 15% by 2029.

 Waste: